VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge Alaa Youssef, Vijay Naik, and Yu Chin Fabian Lim from IBM for their valuable discussions on energy-efficient LLM inference.
-We thank Kartik Ramesh for assistance with conducting preliminary experiments and providing feedback on the manuscript during the early stage of this project.
+We thank Kartik Ramesh for assistance with conducting preliminary experiments and providing feedback on the manuscript during the early stage of this project, and Mingtao Hu for configuring the test environment on GH200.
 This research was supported by the National Science Foundation (NSF) under Grant No. 2441601.
 The work utilized the Delta and DeltaAI system at the National Center for Supercomputing Applications (NCSA) and Jetstream2 at Indiana University through allocation CIS240055 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 The Delta advanced computing resource is a collaborative effort between the University of Illinois Urbana-Champaign and NCSA, supported by the NSF (award OAC 2005572) and the State of Illinois.
-UIUC SSAIL Lab is supported by research funding and gift from Google, IBM, and AMD.
+UIUC SSAIL Lab is supported by research funding and gift from Google, IBM, Amazon, and AMD, including the Google ML and Systems Junior Faculty Award.